HIV-associated Neurocognitive Disorder (HAND)

 Neurologic Examination in Pediatric Patients

-In neonates, the physical examination findings are often normal.
-Although the age of onset is usually in the first year of life, manifestations may not be noticeable until age 2–3 years.
-At this time, children may present with cognitive impairment, masklike facies, acquired microcephaly, and pseudobulbar and corticospinal tract signs.
+In neonates, physical examination findings typically appear normal.
+Symptoms usually begin in the first year of life, although they may not become apparent until ages 2 to 3 years, when children might exhibit cognitive impairment, masklike facies, acquired microcephaly, and signs of pseudobulbar and corticospinal tract involvement.

-Common findings in older children and adolescents are impaired attention, decreased linguistic and scholastic performance, psychomotor slowing, emotional lability, and social withdrawal.
-Examination findings are similar to those in adults with AIDS dementia complex (ADC).
+In older children and adolescents, common symptoms include impaired attention, reduced linguistic and academic performance, psychomotor slowing, emotional instability, and social withdrawal.
+These examination findings are similar to those observed in adults with AIDS dementia complex (ADC).

 Criteria for HIV-associated progressive encephalopathy